 So, at 3:30 in the morning, I was downstairs in my PJ's bent on saving the 11-year-old garbage disposal.
 Needless to say, I did not fix it.
 But somehow, I fixed the island lights that I did not know that I had, and now my kitchen island glows.
-It was 6:30a.m. by the time that I gave it up, mostly because the garbage disposal coughed on me and my mouth and hair was filled with last week's green beans and rice.
-Off to Lowes I went, after a very long shower, and I got a new garbage disposal.
+It was 6:30 a.m. by the time that I gave it up.
+Mostly because the garbage disposal coughed on me, and my mouth and hair were filled with last week's green beans and rice.
+Off to Lowes, I went, after a very long shower, and I got new garbage disposal.
 Why didn't anyone tell me that they were cheap and easy to install?
 SERIOUSLY?
-I could have saved myself hours and heartache if I had known that this was not a emergency credit card situation.
+I could have saved myself hours and heartache if I had known that this was not an emergency credit card situation.

 I forgot to call the damn school bus company!
 Sweet baby Jesus are you shitting me!
-Thankfully, the school bus drivers are aware that there are parents such as myself, and so therefore will stop when they see a child standing outside with a backpack in -10-degree weather and take them somewhere warm and safe.
-They also have these amazing cards that they give the child at the end of the day to give to the moms.
-On it gives us the phone number, bus number, drivers name, and very detailed instructions on how to be a proper parent of a school age child.
-Even with 6 months preparation, I failed at another first day of school.
-But this year, I got two fails, because of the first day of virtual school- Kekoa and I couldn't remember the 4-digit passcode to unlock his computer and we had to factory reset it.
+Thankfully, the school bus drivers are aware that there are parents such as me.
+Therefore, they will stop when they see a child standing outside with a backpack in -10-degree weather and take them somewhere warm and safe.
+They also have these fantastic cards that they give the child at the end of the day to give to the moms.
+It provides us with the phone number, bus number, driver's name, and very detailed instructions on being a proper parent of a school-age child.
+Even with 6 months of preparation, I failed on another first day of school.
+But this year, I got two fails because of the first day of virtual school- Kekoa and I couldn't remember the 4-digit passcode to unlock his computer.
+We had to factory reset it.
 That put us back 2 hours, and I had to call the school and tell them why we were late getting to the dining room/classroom to log on.

-But in my mind, this was going to all work out.
-Kekoa was going back to school and I could work from my treadmill on my smartphone.
-No one at home to laugh at me or judge.
+But in my mind, this was going to all workout.
+Kekoa was going back to school, and I could work from my treadmill on my smartphone.
+No one at home to judge me.
 I was going to get skinny, get 100 intentional miles, still work, and drink lots of coffee.
-This would give me time to work on my book in the morning and at night when everyone was ignoring me after dinner.
+This would give me time to work on my book in the morning and at night when everyone ignored me after dinner.
 Reality?
-Kekoa learned that if he doesn't 'go' to school he can still 'go' to school.
-It took me until Friday to realize that he was checking the weather report and if it was too cold, he would miss the bus and log on in the dining room.
+Kekoa learned that he can still 'go' to school if he doesn't 'go' to school.
+It took me until Friday to realize that he was checking the weather report, and if it was too cold, he would miss the bus and log on in the dining room.
 Smart kid.
-Then I heard him passing this wonderful tip onto his classmates during health class.
+Then I heard him passing this fantastic tip onto his classmates during health class.
 I think I may be getting a phone call next week from the school board and other parents.
 Another reality check, walking/running 4 miles a day (I rounded up to have a least 2 rest days this month) makes you very hungry.
 I have not gone grocery shopping because Kekoa is supposed to be in school eating their nutritious food.
 All I have are Oreo's and Little Debbie snacks.
-I have gain 5 pounds in the last two weeks.
+I have gained 5 pounds in the last two weeks.

 Its Saturday.
 Time to get my life back on track.
 I need to go to the grocery store and get fruit, veggies, diet pills.
 I need to get my hair cut because I have been too lazy for the last 9 months to do it.
-I need to vacuum up Puppy Polar hair because I have been too lazy to do it for the last 3 days.
+I need to vacuum up Puppy Polar hair because I have been too lazy to do it over the previous 3 days.
 I need to clean the bathrooms.
 I need to plan dinners for the rest of the week.
 I need to get in another 4 miles.
-I am very busy, so I think I will make another cup of coffee and work on my book.
+I am swamped, so I think I will make another coffee and work on my book.